josherrickson/dyndoc_via_rmarkdown/README.md

 # Combining Stata's Dynamic documents and R's RMarkdown v2.0

+Note: I've released an example to combining [Stata dynamic documents and Quarto](https://github.com/josherrickson/dyndoc_via_quarto).
+This document is still valid but will no longer be update.

 Stata's [Dynamic documents](https://www.stata.com/manuals/rpt.pdf) is a terrific start towards an RMarkdown-like support, but it doesn't have the same ecosystem of support that RMarkdown does.